Alluring Alanya holidays 2019 / 2020

 Sat beneath the gaze of the imposing Taurus Mountains and looking out across the glistening expanse of the invitingly turquoise coloured Mediterranean, it’s not difficult to see the immediate appeal of the Turkish coastal region of Alanya; and easily explains the popularity of this southern part of a country which famously straddles both Europe and Asia.
 Recognised as one of the strongholds of the once far-reaching Ottoman Empire, this stunning area which lies to the south is today acknowledged as a holiday destination of choice for both couples and families planning for fun and adventure.
 Perfectly situated less than 20km from the heart of the city, Alanya hotels such as the Eftalia Village Hotel is a sizeable, modern resort which boasts impressive hospitality and extensive facilities, and is seen by many as representing the ideal base for a memorable sunshine break.
-As are a host of hotels, for those of you planning 2017 holidays in Alanya.
+As are a host of hotels, for those of you planning a cheap holiday in Alanya for 2019 / 2020.

 At a glance